WSU-CptS322-Fall2021/TermProject-BadTeam/Documents/DesignDocument_template.md

 In iteration one, for the Model, we implemented all the required database models for general functionality, for the Controller, we established basic routing, and for the View, we set up basic pages for user interaction.
 In terms of the more specific functionalities we have implemented, we have done: creation of host account, creation of challenge, login, viewing challenges, joining a challenge, and the most basic participation in a challenge.
 In addition, our group feels as though we are effectively using github and think the current process of using Github Issues as an effective way to track work that needs to be done.
 We are starting to discuss the requirements and the work that we are wanting to get done in iteration 2 which is most notably is going to include the core functionality in participating in a challenge.

 In iteration two, for the UI portion, we finished implementing the layout for the different pages that can be accesses by users and hosts - the challenger index page, the host challenges page, the challenger results page, the host's challenge results page, the create a challenge page, the pages for prompts within a challenge.
 As we advanced through, iterations two, there were a few minor data base model changes - .
 We were also able to implement typing behaviors and functionalities - allowing a user to type along side with the prompt, highlight the character they inputted the primary color if correct, and if incorrect, highlight the character the contrast color.

 # 4. Testing Plan

-In this section , provide a brief description of how you plan to test the system.
-Thought should be given to mostly how automatic testing can be carried out, so as to maximize the limited number of human hours you will have for testing your system.
-Consider the following kinds of testing:

-  * *Unit Testing*: Explain for what modules you plan to write unit tests, and what framework you plan to use.
-(Each team should write automated tests (at least) for testing the API routes)
-  * *Functional Testing*: How will you test your system to verify that the use cases are implemented correctly?
-(Manual tests are OK)
-  * *UI Testing*: How do you plan to test the user interface?
-(Manual tests are OK)

 **Unit Testing:**